 These medicines are commonly used to treat allergies such as hay fever.
 However, drowsiness is a side-effect of some antihistamines - for example, promethazine.
 This 'side-effect' is useful in some people who have difficulty sleeping because of their allergy.
 An antihistamine is the active ingredient of some sleeping tablets that you can buy from pharmacies, without a prescription.
 Antihistamines are not as powerful as benzodiazepines or Z drugs at causing sleep.
 Also, they may cause a 'hangover' effect and some drowsiness in the morning.
 They may also cause rebound insomnia if you take them for a long time.
 For these reasons, current UK guidelines do not advise the use of antihistamines to be used solely as a sleeping tablet.

 Melatonin is, strictly speaking, not a 'sleeping tablet'.
 Melatonin is a naturally occurring hormone made by the body.
 The level of melatonin in the body varies throughout the day.
 It is involved in helping to regulate the 'circadian rhythms' (daily cycles) of various functions in the body.
 A melatonin supplement is sometimes advised in older people (more than 55 years of age) with persistent insomnia.
-The recommended duration of treatment is for three weeks only.
+The recommended duration of treatment is for three weeks to start with.
+If helpful, it can be used for a maximum of ten weeks in total.

-Chlormethiazole, chloral, and barbiturates are old fashioned sleeping tablets.
+Chlormethiazole, chloral, and barbiturates are old-fashioned sleeping tablets.
 They are not commonly used these days, as benzodiazepines and Z drugs are usually preferred.
+Certain antidepressants are sometimes used to help with sleep, particularly if depression or anxiety is thought to be causing the problem.

 What is the alternative to sleeping tablets?